ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Towfic2014/reproductionreport_towfic.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

 The first plot reveals that the reproduced fold changes are much more compressed than the ones in Table S5.
-There seems to two linear relationship, one for negative FC's and another for positive FC's.
-They seems to have different intercepts but comparable slope.
+There seems to be two linear relationship, one for negative FC's and another for positive FC's.
+They seem to have different intercepts but comparable slope.
 The second plot shows that the reproduced fold changes for the probes listed in Table S5 are clearly more extreme than the rest.

 The fold changes in table 5S do not match the average expression values listed in table S2 either as a the same plot will show;